-The clone option is an excellent backup method.
-Often the cloned virtual disk is smaller, because it can be organized more efficiently.
-Moreover, a fully allocated flat file can be converted to a sparse representation.
+The clone option is a good backup method.
+Sometimes a cloned virtual disk is smaller, because it can be organized more efficiently.
+Moreover, a fully allocated flat file can be converted to sparse or thin representation.

 SSL Certificate Thumbprint

 The sample program in the VDDK 5.1 release added the -thumb option to allow an SSL certificate thumbprint to be provided and used.
 The thumbprint is used for authentication through vCenter Server.